bono-dev-code/WEBSITE-DEV-PART-3/miscellaneous/README.md

 ## 📋 Description

-MeatMasters Butchery is a premium static website designed for a family-run meat retailer in South Africa.
+MeatMasters Butchery is an interactive website designed for a family-run meat retailer in South Africa.
 The website showcases high-quality, ethically sourced meats including beef, chicken, lamb, pork, and goat.
-Built as a student project, it features a modern, responsive design with intuitive navigation and comprehensive product information.
+Built as a student project, it features a modern, responsive design with intuitive navigation, comprehensive product information, and dynamic JavaScript-powered functionalities.

 **Key Highlights:**
 - Responsive design optimized for mobile, tablet, and desktop
+- Interactive slideshow with auto-advance and keyboard navigation
-- Interactive product catalog with category filtering
+- Dynamic product catalog with category filtering and search
-- Contact and enquiry forms for customer engagement
+- Advanced form validation and submission for enquiries and contact
-- Integrated Google Maps for location services
+- Lightbox gallery for detailed product image viewing
+- Mobile-responsive navigation menu with hamburger toggle
+- Real-time date/time updates and smooth scrolling
 - Professional branding with custom color schemes and typography

 ## ✨ Features